JannCamilo/concurrency-webserver/README.md

 accepting more HTTP requests.
 When making your server multi-threaded, you should not modify this section of the code.

-## Security Considerations

-Running a networked server can be dangerous, especially if you are not careful.
-Thus, security is something you should consider carefully when creating a web server.
-One thing you should always make sure to do is not leave your server running beyond testing, thus leaving open a potential backdoor into files in your system.

-Your system should also make sure to constrain file requests to stay within the sub-tree of the file system hierarchy, rooted at the base working directory that the server starts in.
-You must take steps to ensure that pathnames that are passed in do not refer to files outside of this sub-tree.
-One simple (perhaps overly conservative) way to do this is to reject any pathname with `..` in it, thus avoiding any traversals up the file system tree.
-More sophisticated solutions could use `chroot()` or Linux containers, but perhaps those are beyond the scope of the project.

 ## Command-line Parameters

 Your C program must be invoked exactly as follows: